Quantifying Wellness: How Body Measurement Trackers Are Changing Personal Health

 • Use of cellular data (for LTE models)

-Performance depends on the processor and operating system.
-Apple and Samsung use custom chips for
+Performance depends on the processor and software.
+Apple and Samsung use custom chips for better

-better efficiency.
+efficiency.
 Some devices slow down when running multiple apps.
-Consider how smoothly the
+Consider how smoothly the interface

-interface runs.
+runs.
 Check if the device gets laggy during workouts.
-Read reviews to gauge real-world
+Read reviews to understand real-world

 Deciding Which Wearable Best Fits Your Lifestyle